 The NASDAQ is the largest fully electronic stock market in the United States, with average daily volume running about 2 billion shares a day.
 Unlike other major stock markets such as the New York Stock Exchange and the American Stock Exchange, the NASDAQ has no physical trading floor where shares of stock are bought and sold.
-It is operated instead by a series of computer terminals.
-The NASDAQ has, however, established a physical presence for itself in New York City's Times Square, where it comes to life as a brightly lit seven-story billboard, displaying stock quotes, financial news and advertisements.
+More precisely, NASDAQ -- which is an acronym for the National Association of Securities Dealers Automated Quotations -- is an electronic stock exchange.
+But Nasdaq also refers to the Nasdaq Composite, which is an index of 3,000+ stocks that are listed on the NASDAQ exchange.

 There are more than 3,200 companies listed on the NASDAQ, and they cover the entire spectrum of the U.S. economy -- from financial to transportation -- but the majority of them are technology companies.
 Some of the more well-known companies whose stock trades on the NASDAQ include Microsoft, Cisco Systems, Intel, Dell and Google.

 Due to the way shares change hands in its electronic system, stock prices on the NASDAQ market can rise and fall at break-neck speeds.
 While other major exchanges may have only one specialist handling trades for a single stock, a NASDAQ stock may have as many as 50 or 60 market makers -- also known as middlemen -- handling a stock and possibly 10 electronic communications networks buying and selling a particular stock at any time.